Bayer-Group/BIC-AdEPro/README.md

 As a complete alternative to the patient-by-patient 'circle view', an aggregated "**barplot view**" is implemented which displays the **aggregated numbers of subjects with adverse events**, which can be especially helpful in case the numbers are too great to be easily counted.

+## Getting Started

+The package AdePro is available on CRAN as well as on Github and may be installed using install.packages("adepro") or install_github("Bayer-Group/BIC-AdEPro") respectively.
+After installation AdePRO can be started using library("adepro") launch_adepro()
+The application will start showing the data upload page.
+For detailed information on how to upload data see section [Input Data](#Input-Data).

 ## Surface

 Via the "Change View" button, the display can be switched from "circle view" to "barplot view" and back.